 There are also plenty of café suggestions for the Marais area in this post: Tips from a Local.
 Suggestions for restaurants in the Marais is a popular post along with the best places to eat in Canal Saint-Martin.

 If you are in Paris and gluten-free, luckily it is much easier to satisfy the taste buds than it was years ago.
-Here is my go-to on gluten-free delights.
+Here is my go-to for gluten-free delights.

 DELICIOUS TIP: If you are in Paris in January, don’t miss out on this very traditional pâtisserie that only makes an appearance once a year.
 Find out more here.